What's Wrong with Consequences to teach kids lessons?

 In the meantime, just because it's a cold, cruel world, I wouldn't make my child sleep without blankets to prepare him.
 Would you?

-And here are two posts about exactly how to use loving guidance to raise good kids who "do right."
+And here are there are many posts on this website about exactly how to use loving guidance to raise good kids who "do right."
+You might want to start with these: